dynaconf/dynaconf/docs/django.md

 But in some cases when you `mock` stuff and need to add `environment variables` to `os.environ` on demand for test cases it may be needed to `reload` the `dynaconf`.

-To do that write up on your test case setup part:
+To do that, write up your test case setup part:

 ```py
 import os